MrExhilarator/ToDoApplication/README.md

 Given an `app.js` file and database file `todoApplication.db` with a table `todo`.

-Write APIs to perform operations on the table `todo`, with the following columns,
+APIs to perform operations on the table `todo`, with the following columns,

 **Todo Table**